NK2552003/Civic_Link/README.md

 ## Civic Link

-Here is the demo link for this webpage "https://nk2552003.github.io/Civic_Link/"
+Here is the demo link for this webpage(Desktop only) "https://nk2552003.github.io/Civic_Link/"

 Welcome to Civic Link – a collaborative platform dedicated to society or community to report or for services in the society means a community handler.